Remii3/Netflix-copy/README.md

 ## Usage guide

-    1. In order to have a full access to the page user has to have a subscription,<br/> which can be bought (for free) by clicking "subscribe" and filling every required field with "42" or random letters, <br/> if they are required.
+    1. In order to have a full access to the page user has to have a subscription, which can be bought (for free) by clicking "subscribe"  and filling every required field with "42" or random  letters, if they  are required.

     2. There is a testing account that has already bought subscription:
     email: test@gmail.com